virtual/100daysofcode/index.md

 # #100DaysOfCode

+## R2 Day 54: 2018-04-08 Sunday

+> Realizing I'm a little inexperienced with left navigation sweeping in from the side, I spent the morning playing with it on CodePen.
+There are some nice examples on https://www.w3schools.com/howto/howto_js_sidenav.asp but need a little TLC. https://codepen.io/virtual/full/JLwjKz/

+## R2 Day 53: 2018-04-07 Saturday

+Read more of chapter 3 of Code Complete about architecture requirements

 ## R2 Day 52: 2018-04-06 Friday

 Read more of chapter 3 of Code Complete about project requirements; started architecture requirements